The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

-Travel by bus between Madrid, Spain and Amsterdam, Netherlands is: Partially open.
+Travel between Madrid, Spain and Amsterdam, Netherlands by bus is: Unrestricted.

-The above information was last checked on 12/1/21.
-Remember to check the latest COVID-19 travel safety regulations for your bus from Madrid to Amsterdam closer to your date of departure here
+The information above was last checked on 9/26/22.
+Remember to review the latest COVID-19 travel safety regulations for your bus between Madrid and Amsterdam as this information can change.

 The government of Spain has imposed these measures to reduce the spread of COVID-19:

-Last checked on 12/3/21.
-Remember to check the latest COVID-19 travel safety regulations closer to the travel date of your bus to Madrid from Amsterdam closer to your date of departure here here.
+Last checked on 9/26/22.
+Please check the latest COVID-19 travel safety regulations closer to the travel date of your bus to Madrid from Amsterdam.

-When taking a bus from Madrid, you have a couple of bus stations you can depart from including Madrid, Estación Sur/Gare routière Méndez Alvaro - 83, Madrid, Estación de Moncloa and Madrid, Méndez Álvaro - Terminal.
-When you arrive in Amsterdam, your bus can arrive in bus stations including Amsterdam, Radarweg (Sloterdijk), Amsterdam, Centraal and Amsterdam, Amstel.
+When departing from Madrid, you have various bus station options to start your route from including Madrid, Estación Sur/Gare routière Méndez Alvaro - 83, Madrid, Estación de Moncloa and Madrid, Méndez Álvaro - Terminal.
+When arriving in Amsterdam, you can end your route in bus stations like Amsterdam, Radarweg (Sloterdijk), Amsterdam Stadium Holanda and Amsterdam, Centraal.

-Omio customers traveling this route book their buses from Madrid-Puerta de Atocha to Amsterdam, Radarweg (Sloterdijk) most frequently for this route.
+Omio customers book a bus from Madrid-Puerta de Atocha to Amsterdam, Radarweg (Sloterdijk) most frequently for this route.